NoNotNotes/Yuubi/content/B419/Nursing Leadership and Management by Luansing.md

 title: Nursing Leadership and Management (Luansing)
 description: A nurse is a leader in the health care system.
 Leadership is the process of persuasion and example of an individual to influence a group to take action in accordance with their common goals, and achieve desired objectives.
 Management is a process of the accomplishment of organizational objects using both interpersonal and technical aspects, and using resources efficiently and effectively.
 A manager coordinates actions and resources available to achieve organizational goals and outcomes.
 ---
+This can also be found under my [[PALMER Reviewer|summary of Luansing's PALMER review book]].
 # Nursing Leadership
 **Leadership** is the process of persuasion and example-setting of an individual to influence a group to take action in accordance with their common goals, and achieve desired objectives.
 This process may be **formal** or **informal** based on appointment or status of the leader or de-facto leader.
 This process may be achieved through:
 1. **Rationalization**